-Students who have a Statement of Special Educational Needs or Education Health and Care Plan (EHC Plan) should contact their SEN Casework Officer in the Statutory Assessment and Resources Team (START) for information on school and college transport.
-Statutory Assessment and Resources Team 01480 372 600, email: [email protected]
+Students who have a Statement of Special Educational Needs or Education Health and Care Plan (EHC Plan) should contact their SEN Casework Officer in the Statutory Assessment Team (SAT) for information on school and college transport.
+Statutory Assessment Team 01480 372 600, email: [email protected]

 Using public transport

 Information on disabled people’s rights when using public transport is available on the GOV UK .

 There are some discount schemes and passes that young people may be eligible to apply for:

 - A disabled person's bus pass (sometimes called a free or concessionary pass) can be used for free off peak travel on any local bus in England, including London.
 In Cambridgeshire this means free travel Mondays to Fridays after 9.30am until the last bus and all day on weekends and bank holidays.

 - A Disabled Person's Railcard offers a 1/3 off most rail fares throughout Great Britain for those who are eligible.

 Some young people with a disability can drive a car at age 16 if they get, or have applied for, the enhanced rate of the mobility component of Personal Independence Payment (PIP).